-The ‘trick’ is to be a large group.
-We’re talking about 40+ people.
+The ‘trick’ is to be larger than small groups.
+We’re talking about around 40 people.
 Being many has its own dynamic.
 And a larger budget allows us to offer truly unique adventures, that surely will be beyond most of us if we acted on our own.

 Our purpose is to tear us away from our day to day lives, to ensure that when you are back home again, you will ask yourself, ‘did I really experience what I think I experienced’?

-Seven nights, breakfast included at hotel Longchamp.
-You can choose an upgrade to the nearby five* hotel, Marriott, for one or more of the nights.
+Seven nights, breakfast included at 4* hotel Flamenco Cairo.
+You can choose to upgrade to the 5* hotel, Marriott in Zamalek.